sovaai/chatKit-lib/docs/components/dialog.md

     <td></td>
   </tr>
 </table>
-To see info about iconData, visit [react-fontawesome](https://github.com/FortAwesome/react-fontawesome "read me")
+To see info about iconData, visit https://github.com/FortAwesome/react-fontawesome

 ### Styles <a name="custom_styles"></a>